NEET UG exam 2020 postponed; check official NTA notice here!

-*means dates are tentative
+*means that dates are tentative

 Candidates must adhere to certain dress code prescribed for NEET 2020.
 The guidelines set by NTA are to ensure that no malpractices, irregularities, cheating etc occur in the exam hall.
 NEET dress code specifies

-The list of items barred in NEET 2020 are
+The list of items barred in NEET 2020 are:

 A crucial part and the starting step towards cracking NEET 2020 is preparation.
 Candidates must first know the syllabus, exam pattern to have a good shot at the exam and then cement that with proper and ample practice.